buildit/twig/README.md

 Want to contribute?

-To fix a bug or enhance Twig, follow these stops:
+To fix a bug or enhance Twig, follow these steps:

 * Fork the repository
 * Create a new branch (`git checkout -b improve-feature`)